European Traveler

 Time-slot reservation tickets give visitors priority at the security checkpoints within a specific half-hour period and thereafter direct admission to the galleries.
 (If missing the half-hour timeslot, join the queue for visitors without tickets and wait.)

-Skip-the-line tickets for the Louvre Museum in Paris are €17 and also available from a variety of resellers such as Tiqets and Get Your Guide.
+Skip-the-line tickets for the Louvre Museum in Paris are €22 and also available from a variety of resellers such as Tiqets and Get Your Guide.
+(Resellers may have different availability in peak periods.)
 These resellers allow tickets to be shown simply on the phone (or printed if preferred), which is great for buying tickets when already traveling and without access to a printer.
 These usually have more generous cancellation options too and sometimes have savings deals if buying tickets for further sights in Paris in the same transaction.

 Avoid resellers that require vouchers to be exchanged for paper tickets at a nearby shop or office –- these add hassle rather than convenience.

-Similarly, the official audio guide is available for anyone for rent at the museum (€5), or even better, download a guide or study a good guide book before visiting – many are available online ranging from free with good visiting tips to premium guides by art experts.
+Similarly, the official audio guide is available for anyone for rent at the museum (€5), or even better, download a guide or study a good guidebook before visiting – many are available online ranging from free with good visiting tips to premium guides by art experts.

 Guided tours give the fastest admission to the Louvre Museum – see more details below.

-Combination tickets with other sights are not sold by the Louvre but some retailers offer small discounts if tickets for the Louvre and other sights are bought at the same time (although visits may be several days apart if preferred).
-Tiqets sell Louvre Museum package deal tickets with for example the MusĂ©e d’Orsay, Bourse de Commerce-Pinault Collection, Centre Pompidou, Opera Garnier, Sainte Chapelle, Arc de Triomphe, or the Palace of Versailles.
+Combination tickets with other sights are not sold by the Louvre but some resellers offer small discounts if tickets for the Louvre and other sights are bought at the same time (although visits may be several days apart if preferred).
+Tiqets sell Louvre Museum package deal tickets with for example the Musée d’Orsay, Bourse de Commerce-Pinault Collection, Centre Pompidou, Opera Garnier, Sainte Chapelle, Arc de Triomphe, or the Palace of Versailles.

 Best Times to Visit the Louvre Museum in Paris

-The Louvre Museum in Paris is open Wednesday to Monday from 9:00 to 18:00, closing at 21:45 on Friday (night visits on Wednesday might eventually resume).
+The Louvre Museum in Paris is open Wednesday to Monday from 9:00 to 18:00, closing at 21:45 on Friday.

 The Louvre is closed on Tuesdays, 1 January, 1 May, and 25 December.